djh1997/proj324/docs/index.md

 | ov7670         | 1        | 5 to 10         | camera         | no     |
 | ov7720         | 1        | .50 from ps eye | camera         | no     |

-The options for the camera were good but the pi zero camera was picked , since it had the best compromise between cost and libraries[^6].
+The options for the camera were good but the pi zero camera was picked, since it had the best compromise between cost and libraries[^6].

 ## LCD